pinnacle-comp/pinnacle/README.md

 - `udev`: run Pinnacle in a tty.
 NOTE: I tried running udev in Awesome and some things broke so uh, don't do that

 ## Configuration
-Please note: this is VERY WIP and has basically no options yet.
+Please note: this is VERY WIP and has few options.

 Pinnacle supports configuration through Lua (and hopefully more languages if it's not too unwieldy :crab:).